pnp/powerplatform-prompts/prompts/power-apps/social-media-tracker-for-analytics/en-us/prompt.md

-I am a Product Manager who wants a social media tracker of our [Start Text] phone/cloud apps [End Text].
+I am a Product Manager who wants a social media tracker of our phone/cloud apps.
 Track important metrics to help me make good analytical decisions about the effect and reach of announcement with a multi-select choice of social Media venues.